MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/introduction-to-mobile-development.md

 > [!NOTE]
 > This Getting Started series focuses on getting started building iOS and Android applications.
-Microsoft offers tutorials for Windows Phone development [here](http://dev.windowsphone.com/en-us/develop).
+Microsoft offers information about [Universal Windows Platform (UWP) development](https://docs.microsoft.com/windows/uwp/develop/) for tablets and desktops.
 To learn more about cross-platform development with Xamarin (including UWP apps for Windows), read the [Building Cross-Platform Applications guide](~/cross-platform/app-fundamentals/building-cross-platform-applications/index.md).